yusyel/ML-bookcamp-capstone/README.md

 ```bash
 python3 predict_test.py
 ```
 *  We can use predict_test.py file or we can use curl utility.
-[Tanks to Carolina.](https://github.com/diascarolina/project-insurance-forecast)
+[Thanks to Carolina.](https://github.com/diascarolina/project-insurance-forecast)

 ```bash
 curl -X POST http://localhost:9696/predict \